Steven W. Peck

 Steven Peck is founder and president of Green Roofs for Healthy Cities, a non-profit industry association promoting the planning, designing and building of green roof, green walls and other architecture projects.
 Green Roofs was established in 1999.

 Peck holds an honors B.A. from McGill University in Political Science and Economics.
-He was born in Canada.
-He spent the past 15 years conducting public policy research in the fields of technology innovation and diffusion, and urban sustainability.
 In 1999 he co-authored a federal government report on barriers to green roof technology diffusion called “Green Backs for Green Roofs.”